HOME X

 Large Banyan Tree, Tai Chi Ha Tin Hau Temple, Yeun Long, Hong Kong.

-The scene centers around a large ancient banyan tree that forms the location of a shrine representing To Tei Kung and To Tei Por.
+The scene centres around a large ancient banyan tree that forms the location of a shrine representing To Tei Kung and To Tei Por.
 According to the reconstruction tablet (1938) inside Tai Shu Ha Tin Hau Temple, there was a big tree midway down the river between Tan Ka Wan and Tan Ka Po in Yuen Long 300 years ago.
 The area was previously surrounded by water but today forms one of the largest districts in Hong Kong.
 The original temple was built under the tree for worshipping Tin Hau and it formed a marker in history defining a junction of a new beginning as settlers migrated from the North of China to the fertile plains since the Song Dynasty along the Zhujiang River Estuary.
 To this day it is not just a place of worship but a cultural and entertainment space that brings together old and new communities.
 New communities in a sense families that had left these lands to migrate to other countries including the UK, returning to celebrate and to remember the past through tradition that can easily be forgotten when far away from home.

 Map of Liverpool, UK, 2022.